Health Econ On The Go

 episode artwork

-Welcome to the third episode of Health Econ On The Go.
-In this episode, we will cover three papers from February 2024, touching on the cost-effectiveness of an early parenting programme, the cost-effectiveness of malaria vaccination and a review of the impact of economic policies on hypertension management.
+Welcome to the ninth episode of Health Econ on the Go.
+In this episode, we will cover three papers from September 2024, reviewing hospital quality in saturated markets, alcohol tax reforms in the UK and the relationship between childhood poverty and type 2 diabetes.
 We launched this podcast with the moto "finish not perfect", so please leave me your comments and questions at healthecononthego@gmail.com

 Papers discussed on this episode: